Dedicated to classics and hits.

 The 20th century was just as bad, there was a division of Iran into "zones of influence" around the time of World War I, followed by an out-right occupation by the Allies in World War II, with another three way division of "areas of influence," a lop-sided oil development contract with Anglo Iranian Petroleum AND- AND- the concerted effort by all concerned Western nations to PREVENT infrastructure from being developed, in terms of railroads, paved roads, etc.

 So perhaps we should all be a little more sympathetic to our enemy in this regard.
 Clearly, they have grounds to be upset, set on top of a non-Western history that itself was pretty disastrous in more recent centuries.
-It's a testament to the strength of the Iranian "empire of the mind" that it has endured despite all that hardship, certainly to compare Iran to failed states like Afghanistan or reclusive dictatorships like Turkimenistan is to compare horse to a pony.
+It's a testament to the strength of the Iranian "empire of the mind" that it has endured despite all that hardship, certainly to compare Iran to failed states like Afghanistan or reclusive dictatorships like Turkmenistan is to compare horse to a pony.

 My opinion is that our attempts to solve the problems of countries like Afghanistan and Iran are hampered by our inabilities to actually understand the problems they face there.
 Maybe if we did a better job of understanding their history, we'd spend less money and fewer United States soldiers would die.